adonisjs/adonis-app/README.md

 4. What do I need to do to secure my application from web attacks and how to handle CORS?
 5. Why do I have ton of `require` statements everywhere?
 6. How the heck should I test my code?
 I am having hard time mocking dependencies.
-7. **WHY THE FISH** there are no standards to write some code.
+7. **WHY THE :fish:** there are no standards to write some code.
 Hell I am not going to write this application and going for a walk.

 ## Not Anymore